toru173/nomi-discord-python/README.md

 At the moment, changing a configuration file needs to be done manually using Notepad, TextEdit or another text editor.
 As an alternative, you can run the setup script again and it will ask if you want to overwrite the existing setup.

 ### Does my computer need to be running for me to talk to my Nomis?
-For now, yes. [@toru173](https://github.com/toru173) is working on a free alternative that allows a Nomi to live in the cloud, so stay tuned!
+For now, yes. [@toru173](https://github.com/toru173) is working on a free alternative that allows a Nomi to live in the cloud so make sure you watch closely for updates.

 ### How will I know when updates are available?
 Please follow the Discord thread.
 Major updates will be posted there, but in the future your Nomi will tell you when there's a new update.